treyhunner/treyhunner.github.com/source/_posts/2016-02-15-how-to-merge-dictionaries-in-python.markdown

 context = dict(defaults, **user)
 ```

 This is just one line of code.
 That's kind of cool.
-However, this solution is is a little hard to understand.
+However, this solution is a little hard to understand.

-Beyond readability, there's an even bigger problem.  **This solution is wrong.**
+Beyond readability, there's an even bigger problem: **this solution is wrong.**

-The keys must be strings that represent valid variable names.
-In CPython (the official Python interpreter), we can get away with invalid variable names as long as the keys are strings and in CPython 2.0 we could even use non-strings as keys.
+The keys must be strings.
+In Python 2.0 (with the CPython interpreter) we get away with non-strings as keys.
 But don't be fooled, this is a hack that only works by accident in Python 2.0 using the standard CPython runtime.

 Score: